 Also known as Manytooth Parrotfish, Slender Parrotfish.

-Found in schools foraging for food over sand, seagrass beds and weedy areas of coral and rocky reefs rich in weed growth.
+Found in schools, foraging for food, over sand, seagrass beds, and in weedy areas, of coral and rocky reefs, rich in weed growth.

 Length - 10cm

 Parrotfish are hermaphrodites and live in harems with a dominant male.
 They are not territorial, living and feeding in harmony with other species.

 Their teeth are fused into powerful beaks which are used for grabbing filamentous algae from dead coral, often found feeding in a cloud of sediment.